isomerpages/moe-standrewjuniorsch/_general-information/Attire, Grooming & Behaviour Guidelines.md

 ##### (ii) Guidelines

-*   Homework will not be issued before any major event that involves pupils and major public holidays especially those commemorating a special event for a particular race or religion e.g. Chinese New Year, Christmas, Hari Raya, Deepavali, etc.
+*   Homework will not be issued before any major event that involves pupils and major public holidays especially those commemorating a special event for a particular race or religion e.g., Chinese New Year, Christmas, Hari Raya, Deepavali, etc.
 *   Homework may be issued for the March, June, September and/or December holidays.
 *   Homework issued will be stated on the class whiteboard.
 Students are reminded to copy down the homework into their Personal Organiser.